 What is Home Care?

-- Non-medical home care, such as personal care, homemaker or companionship services is provided by professional caregivers.
+Home Care describes personal care such as bathing, grooming, meal preparation, transportation, homemaker or companionship services, and is provided by professional non-medical caregivers.

-In broader terms, home care that seniors require often revolves around the Activities of Daily Living (ADLs) and the Instrumental Activities of Daily Living (IADLs).
-These are provided under non-medical home care.
+In broader terms, home care often revolves around the Activities of Daily Living (ADLs) and the Instrumental Activities of Daily Living (IADLs).
 ADLs are basic activities and functions performed on a daily basis that are usually done without assistance.
 The six ADLs are:

 IADLs, on the other hand, are those activities instrumental to our daily routines such as:

-How does non-medical care differ from home health care?
+How does Home Care differ from Home Health care?

 It used to be that a medical crisis could spell the end for seniors living in their own homes.
-But today, even older adults who suffer from chronic conditions or life debilitating illnesses can still remain at home.
-Advances in technology and life-saving equipment have kept many seniors at home.
-Convalescing at home can actually help some seniors not only survive but thrive.
+But today, even older adults who suffer from chronic conditions or life-debilitating illnesses can still remain at home due to advances in technology and life-saving equipment.
+Convalescing at home can actually help some seniors not only survive, but thrive.
 For instance, seniors with dementia may be less confused at home where they will more likely know where everything is located.

-If your senior needs assistance getting to and from doctor’s appointments, assistance with bathing or going to the bathroom, or simply having someone to spend time with, you should contact a non-medical home care agency like Second Family Home Care.
-Many caregivers and older adults find that using a team approach of having both non-medical and home health care services concurrently actually provides the best solution.
+If your loved one needs assistance getting to and from doctor’s appointments, assistance with bathing, going to the bathroom, or simply having someone to spend time with, you should contact a home care agency like Second Family Home Care.
+Many caregivers and older adults find that using a team approach of having both home care and home health care services actually provides the best solution.

 Why Home Care?

-An overwhelming majority of seniors (86 percent) want to continue living at home for as long as possible.
-Seniors appear to be willing to seek help so they can stay in their own home.
-Studies have shown that 54 percent of seniors, who live alone, are four times more likely to use professional home care than those who live with their children.
-The users of in-home care tend to be older with 42 percent of seniors, over the age of 80, relying on home care professionals.
+An overwhelming majority of seniors want to continue living at home for as long as possible.
+Seniors appear to be willing to seek help so they can stay in their own homes.
+Studies have shown that the majority of seniors who live alone prefer to use home care to maintain their lifestyle.

-We all share similar concerns about care for our parents, grandparents and loved ones as they reach retirement age and beyond.
-Perhaps your mother gets confused and can’t keep her doctor appointments and medications straight.
-Or your dad seems depressed and doesn’t enjoy gardening anymore.
+We all share similar concerns about care for our parents, grandparents, and loved ones as they reach retirement age and beyond.
+Perhaps your dad gets confused and can’t keep his doctor's appointments or medications straight.
 Maybe your grandmother, suffering from Alzheimer’s, needs regular attention while you’re at work.
-Perhaps is it evident that your loved one needs more care, but you’re just not ready to consider a nursing home or assisted living facility.
+Perhaps it is evident that your loved one needs more care, but you’re just not ready to consider a nursing home or assisted living facility.

-Second Family Home Care can help with compassionate, senior home care services delivered right in your loved one’s home.
-Whether it’s for a few hours a day or long-term care 24 hours a day, our caregivers can assist you.
-All caregivers are thoroughly screened, matched to your preferences, extensively trained, insured and bonded, professional and reliable.
+Second Family Home Care will help with compassionate, senior home care services provided right in your loved one’s home.
+Whether it’s for a few hours a week or live-in care, our caregivers will be there to assist you.

 You know Mom needs a little help around the house, but just because she’s having a few problems doesn’t mean you have to move her somewhere else.
 Taking advantage of the variety of today’s senior services, especially non-medical home care services, may be all they need to remain in their own, familiar home.